khudaijailyas/physical-ai-book/docs/part-1-foundations.md

-# Chapter 1: Foundations of Physical AI and Embodied Intelligence
+# part 1: Foundations of Physical AI and Embodied Intelligence

 ## Learning Objectives